Video Unsupervised Domain Adaptation with Deep Learning: A Comprehensive Survey

 \textbf{b) Challenges in Multi-Modal Information Leveraged.} The multi-modal information leveraged for existing VUDA methods is largely limited to RGB, optical flow, and audio information.
 However, videos also contain more modalities of information, which have already been exploited for supervised video tasks but not exploited for VUDA.
 A typical example involves the human skeleton data~\cite{ke2017new,song2017end,du2015hierarchical,duan2022revisiting} which is a compact and effective action descriptor that focuses on the temporal change of the pose of the actor and is known for its immune to contextual variation, such as background and illumination variation.
 Meanwhile, the input of existing VUDA methods rely only on RGB cameras, while videos could also be obtained by other sensors including depth cameras~\cite{bulbul2021gradient,xiao2019action}, infrared cameras~\cite{gao2016infar,liu2018global}, or even lidars~\cite{zhong2021human,you2022dynamic,benedek2016lidar}.
 Future VUDA methods should also take videos taken from these sensors into consideration.

-Besides the challenges faced in leveraging the different categories of modalities, the performance of current VUDA methods may also be hampered by the effectiveness of features extracted from the currently leveraged modalities.
-Existing works still tend to leverage ResNet-based~\cite{he2016deep} CNN networks to obtain features from RGB, optical flow, and audio.
-More recent research~\cite{arnab2021vivit,liu2021swin,chen2021visformer,sui2022craft,gao2020learning,liu2022tcgl} have shown the efficacy of both Transformers~\cite{vaswani2017attention} and Graph Neural Networks (GNN)~\cite{scarselli2008graph,zhang2019heterogeneous} in obtaining effective features for downstream video tasks.
+Besides the challenges faced in leveraging the different categories of modalities, the performance of current VUDA methods may also be hampered by how currently leveraged modalities (especially the temporal modality) can be utilized effectively.
+The are mainly two factors to be concerned: how video features can be extracted effectively with temporal modality, and how temporal features can be better aligned.
+To extract video features, existing works still tend to leverage ResNet-based~\cite{he2016deep} CNN networks to obtain features from RGB, optical flow, and audio.
+More recent works~\cite{arnab2021vivit,liu2021swin,chen2021visformer,sui2022craft,gao2020learning,liu2022tcgl} have shown the efficacy of both Transformers-based~\cite{vaswani2017attention} and Graph Neural Networks (GNN)~\cite{scarselli2008graph,zhang2019heterogeneous} in obtaining effective features for downstream video tasks.